JohnathanOneal/CSC-125-03/README.md

 ## Course Policies

-**Academic Integrity and AI Usage:**
-- **Homework Assignments:** AI tools (ChatGPT, Copilot, etc.) are NOT allowed.
-All code must be written by you to ensure proper learning of fundamental concepts.
-- **Final Project:** AI tools ARE allowed and encouraged as learning aids and productivity tools, reflecting real-world professional development practices.
-- **Quizzes and Exams:** No AI assistance permitted.
+**Academic Integrity:**
-- While collaboration and discussion with classmates are encouraged, submitted code must be your own work.
+Students are expected to uphold the highest standards of academic honesty throughout this course.
+All work submitted must represent your own understanding and effort.
+While collaboration and discussion with classmates are encouraged for learning purposes, all submitted assignments must be your own individual work.
+Copying code from classmates, online sources, or any other external source without proper attribution constitutes academic dishonesty.

+Students who violate academic integrity policies may receive a failing grade for the assignment or course, depending on the severity of the violation.

+**AI Usage Policy:**
+Regardless of what tools or resources you use to assist in your learning, you are responsible for writing and understanding all code you submit.
+You must be able to explain any code you turn in and demonstrate your comprehension of how it works.
+If you cannot explain how your submitted code functions, it will be considered a violation of academic integrity.

 **Attendance:** Regular attendance at Monday in-person classes is required for live instruction and periodic assessments.
-ATTENDANCE POLICY HERE - FOLLOW INSTITUTIONAL GUIDELINES
+The Bunker Hill Community College Attendance Policy is as follows: Because poor attendance generally results in poor grades, students must attend all regularly scheduled classes and laboratory sessions.
+Students having attendance difficulties should discuss this matter with their course instructors and advisors.

+Students who know they will be absent for three or more consecutive class sessions because of a family emergency or personal illness should report the extended absence to the Office of the Dean of Students.
+The Associate Vice President will notify the course instructors of the absence.
+Upon returning to class, students are responsible for discussing completion of all course requirements with their course instructors.
+If the course instructor and student find it impossible to complete all assigned work, the student may need to withdraw from the course.

-**Communication:** Primary communication via EMAIL SYSTEM HERE.
+**Communication:** Primary communication via email and the course Moodle.
 Check email and course announcements regularly.
-Email responses within 24-48 hours during business days.

-**Accommodations:** Students requiring accommodations should contact DISABILITY SERVICES OFFICE HERE as early as possible in the semester.
+**Accommodations:**
+Academic accommodations are handled through the Disability Support Services office.
+Students who have questions about how to register with the Disability Support Services Office can walk in to E222 to meet with an available DSS staff member or can call or email to schedule an appointment.
+To schedule an appointment, contact Disability Support Services at disabilitysupport@bhcc.edu or 617-228-2327.

 ## Distance Education Information

 **Course Delivery:** Hybrid format - Monday in-person classes with asynchronous online work throughout the week

-**Required Interactions for Course Completion:**
-- **Monday in-person attendance** for instruction and periodic assessments
-- **Asynchronous work** completed by Wednesday (self-paced target)
-- **Weekly homework assignments** submitted via Kaggle Notebooks by Friday
-- **Email communication** with instructor as needed
-- **Final project submission** by Week 15 Friday deadline

-**No forum participation or discussion grades** - quizzes serve as the primary accountability measure to ensure proper engagement with distance education materials.
+**Materials Distribution:**
+All asynchronous learning materials will be distributed through BHCC Moodle one week in advance of the target completion date.
+This includes:
+- Weekly instructional content and tutorials
+- Pre-designed .ipynb notebook files for exercises
+- Supplemental reading materials and resources
+- Assignment instructions and rubrics
+- Video demonstrations and coding examples
+- Practice exercises and self-assessment tools

 **Technology Requirements:**
-- Stable internet connection for asynchronous work
+- Stable internet connection for asynchronous work and Moodle access
-- Web browser capable of running Kaggle Notebooks
+- Web browser capable of running Kaggle Notebooks and accessing Moodle
 - Email access for course communications

 ---